BRINGING HOME YOUR NEW BEST FRIEND

 Do a yard check -- look for loose boards, faulty latches, hidden holes/gaps, and other places a dog may be able to escape.

-Start a list of dog supplies you will need: Bed, crate, leashes, harness, collar, food, bowls, treats, toys, id tags, etc.
+Start a list of dog supplies you will need: Bed, crate, leashes, harness, collar, food, bowls, safe treats, toys, id tags, etc.

 Make sure you have done your research on local vets and or trainers.
-It's very important to trust your vet -- so ask around for referrals!
+It's very important to trust your vet -- so ask around for referrals if you don’t have one.
 We also highly recommend & sometimes MAY REQUIRE, first-time owners enroll in dog/puppy-training classes.
 Even if you have owned dogs in the past, trainers can be useful for helping a new dog adjust to homes with other dogs/animals/cats/children!
 We work closely with trainers in our area that we are happy to connect you with.

 day 1: Coming Home

-On the way home: your dog should be safely secured in a crate, via dog seat belt, tethered to the seat via leash and harness, or held in passengers arms.
-Make sure they are double leashed with a slip lead + a harness w/ tags on them before leaving the property (puppies will not need the slip lead, but they will need a collar, tag and to be carried).
+On the way home: your dog should be safely secured in a crate, via a dog seat belt, tethered to the seat via leash and harness, or held in passenger’s arms.
+Make sure the dog is double leashed with a slip lead + a harness w/ tags on them before leaving the property (puppies will not need the slip lead, but they will need a collar, tag and way to be carried).

 If you plan on crate training your dog, leave the crate open in an accessible area so that he can go in whenever he feels like it in case he gets overwhelmed!
 The crate is not a tool for punishment, rather a safe space.
 Make sure it has kongs/treats to occupy the dog.
 Make sure the children know that the crate is off limits.
 Please make sure you understand how / how not to properly use a crate before beginning.

 For the first few days or even weeks, remain calm and quiet around your dog, limiting too much excitement (such as the dog park or neighborhood children).
 Not only will this allow your dog to settle in easier, it will give you more one-on-one time to get to know him and his likes/dislikes.